Hip Dysplasia and Treatment

 Pet health insurance policies are firm when it comes to congenital conditions.
 If your dog has already been diagnosed with dysplasia when you sign them up for insurance, it will count as a pre-existing condition, and the policy will not cover treatment.
 Note also that some policies may exclude certain breeds from coverage, or may exclude dysplasia as a covered condition.

 If you suspect your dog is showing signs of dysplasia, don't hesitate to make an appointment.
-The sooner your dog is diagnosed and treated, the better their prognosis, so see us at Bixby Animal Center without delay.
+The sooner your dog is diagnosed and treated, the better their prognosis.